Alon Shvut: Geography

-Located in the northern Judean Hills at about 950 m above sea level, Alon Shvut is cool and dry in summer.
-Winters are mild, with rainfall and a few inches of snow about once a year.
+Located in the northern Judean Hills at about 950 m above sea level, Alon Shvut is warm and dry in summer.
+Winters are mild, with rainfall and a few centimeters of snow about once a year.
 The old and new neighborhoods are contiguous, and lie on a northwest–southeast axis along the ridge of a hill, with a gradual plain descending to its south and dramatic gullies dropping to its north.
 The Givat HaHish neighborhood is on an extension of the ridge which abuts a gully to the northeast of the town.

 Alon Shvut is located a few hundred meters west of the Gush Etzion Junction, where Route 60, the north–south artery which roughly follows the watershed from Nazareth through Jerusalem to Beersheba meets Route 367, which descends west into the Elah Valley to the coastal plain and Tel Aviv area.
 Travel time to Jerusalem is approximately 15 minutes.